jeanc18rlos/dental-vip-cms/src/pages/en/the-clinic/why-choose-us.md

     img: "/img/icon-number-10.jpg"
     nameimg: reason10
     title: Financing and Payment Facilities
-    paragraph: Flexibility in the collection of professional fees, Special Financing Plans and Commercial Point of Sale for payment with Debit and Credit Cards.
+    paragraph: Flexibility in the Collection of professional fees, Special Financing Plans and Commercial Point of Sale for payment with Debit and Credit Cards.
 social:
   display: false